 - The decision to hold essential hearings activity virtually, which could have an adverse impact on people with a range of protected characteristics, such as people with health conditions who may not be able to participate as effectively in a fully virtual hearing.
 Reasonable adjustments will be considered on an individual basis. - The decision not to contact employers on cases unless there is an immediate risk.
 Delays could have an adverse impact on people with protected characteristics, such as registrants and members of the public with health conditions.
-Since the last version of the EqIA case work has now recommenced so this is much less of a risk. - The decision to cancel non-essential hearings.
-The delay could have an adverse impact on people with protected characteristics, such as registrants and members of the public with health conditions.
-Since the last version of the EqIA non-essential hearings are being relisted so this is much less of a risk. - 4 Changes to the way we hold hearings leading to inaccessibility of the complaints process (ref. the Article 6 of the Human Rights Act on the right to a fair trial) for registrants and referrers.
+Since the last version of the EqIA case work has now recommenced so this is much less of a risk. - 3 The decision to cancel non-essential hearings.
+The delay could have an adverse impact on people with protected characteristics, such as registrants and members

+- of the public with health conditions.
+Since the last version of the EqIA nonessential hearings are being relisted so this is much less of a risk. - 4 Changes to the way we hold hearings leading to inaccessibility of the complaints process (ref. the Article 6 of the Human Rights Act on the right to a fair trial) for registrants and referrers.
 Since the last version of the EqIA the accessibility of the channels to raise concerns have been constantly reviewed via a new referrals working group.

-We will be analysing views on the use of our emergency powers, including public access to hearings in the current public consultation which closes in January 2021.
-We are monitoring responses by protected characteristic.
+We will be analysing views on the use of our emergency powers on an ongoing basis.
+This includes views on public access to hearings, covered in our public consultation which closed in January 2021.
+We have monitored responses by protected characteristic, as described earlier in the document.